sihilelh/myleaderboard/README.md

    - Copy the Google Sheet format from [this link](https://docs.google.com/spreadsheets/d/1bsCWUE1Lyxywvb0rHA4YIHkXaShGn8v5dHbAYW_mIxQ/edit).

 3. **Open the App:**
-   - Open the MyLeaderboard app, paste the Google Sheet link on the home page, and press the open button.
+   - Open the MyLeaderboard app by visiting [leaderboard.sihilel.com](https://leaderboard.sihilel.com), paste the Google Sheet link on the home page, and press the open button.

 ## Google Sheet Structure